aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/worksheets/page-setup-features/setting-headers-and-footers/getting-headers-and-footers/_index.md

 Headers and footers are displayed only in Page Layout view, Print Preview, and on printed pages.

-You can also use the Page Setup dialog box if you want to insert headers or footers for more than one worksheet at a time.
+You can also use the Page Setup dialog box if you want to view headers or footers for more than one worksheet at a time.

 For other sheet types, such as chart sheets, or charts, you can insert headers and footers only by using the Page Setup dialog box.